 Promoting the flu vaccine is a triple-win for employers.
 It can increase employee wellness and morale during an incredibly uncertain time.
-It can reduce the economic burden of flu-related lost workdays (which is estimated at $20.1 million in the U.S.).
+It can reduce the economic burden of flu-related lost workdays (20.1 million in the U.S.).
 And it can protect employees while the threat of the COVID-19 pandemic continues to loom.

 Since all health plans are required by law to cover the flu vaccine, employers can help their employees free of cost.

 This year promoting the flu vaccine is more important and radically different than any other year.
 Workplace vaccinations will surely be less common, and employers will likely struggle to communicate the flu vaccine benefit to a largely remote workforce.
 Employers need to embrace innovative solutions that encourage and motivate employees to receive the flu shot.

 “This may be the most important year in our lifetime to get a flu vaccine,” says MyHealthMath Chief Medical Officer, Elizabeth Cote, MD, MPH.
 “A terrible flu season, on top of the continuing pandemic, threatens to further erode employee health, stability, and the businesses work force.
 Not only that, but promoting the flu vaccine will help preserve limited medical resources needed to address the pandemic.”

 Wondering what employers can do?
 MyHealthMath is committed to helping employers get the most out of the health benefits they provide.
 Below, we share three ways to promote the flu vaccine in this new COVID-19 era and keep the workplace healthy.

 Even though many employees are working remotely, the workplace is still one of the biggest constants in peoples’ lives.
 Employers can launch wellness campaigns that are powerful, consistent sources of information.
 The campaigns should share why the flu shot is recommended, its benefits, and remind employees that they can get one free of charge.